NanMu-SICNU/SlimFormer/README.md

 ![image-model](./img/image-model.png)

-Figure 1.
 A diagram showing the architecture of the proposed model.
 The proposed hybrid axial-attention block is a fundamental building block of the encoder, which propagates information along the height-axis and width-axis sequentially to model the long-range dependency.
 A width-axis position attention block shows the entire process of calculating the attention score by combining LPE with APE.

 ## Using the Code